worldbank/gld/Support/B - Country Survey Details/PHL/LFS/Education_Levels.md

 ### Values specific to the 2008 PSCED

 Note that PSA documentation for [other years in the same schema](http://psada.psa.gov.ph/index.php/catalog/175/datafile/F1) lists values between `502` and `689` as various completed degrees for associate-level, pre-professional programs.
-I will assume these values refer to these same programs, and code them as `Post-Secondary, not University`.
+In practice, these values need to be interpreted using the raw survey labels and surrounding value structure rather than the official PSCED first digit alone.

 ### Notes specific to 2008 PSCED

-Some years contain two education grade variables that appear to correspond to the grade level under the 1997 and 2008 classification schemas – ie, two variable in the same survey round or data file.
-Sometimes this varible is called `c09_grd` for the old schema and usually the variable for the new schema is called `j12c09_grade`.
-While it may be convenient to use the 1997-schema variable, I decided to use the 2008-year one (usually the `j12c09_grade`) because it wasn’t clear that all years contained the 1997 year cognate variable and because, in theory, these years should be classified under the new schema anyway.
+Some years contain two education grade variables that appear to correspond to the old and new classification schemas, that is, two education variables within the same survey round or data file.
+Sometimes this variable is called `c09_grd` for the old schema and the variable for the newer schema is called `j12c09_grade`.
+While it may be convenient to use the older variable, the harmonization generally relies on the newer, more detailed variable because it aligns more closely with the labels actually used in the 2012-2016 files.

-Furthermore, some years, such as 2016, have various names for the “highest grade completed” variable for within-year rounds, but *usually* only one variable in each file, but not always.
-We have to be very mindful of the variable names that refer to the new, 2008 coding schema and the old coding schema.
-An easy way to distinguish is the new coding schema variable has far more numeric or factor levels.
-In 2016, we want to use `j12c09_grade` in the January round, (not `c09_grd`), `pufc07_grade` in April, July, and October rounds.
+Furthermore, some years, such as 2016, use different variable names for the highest grade completed across rounds.
+We therefore need to be careful about which variable carries the more detailed education ladder.
+In 2016, the harmonization uses `j12c09_grade` in the January round, rather than the coarser `c09_grd`, and `pufc07_grade` in the April, July, and October rounds.

 #### Additional Notes for survey year 2016

-Once the variable names for 2016 have been harmonized, the values themselves differ across rounds/months within 2016.
-(A small caveat is that the January values are labelled factors whereas the following three rounds are unlabeled integers, but the January values have integer values behind the labels, and these numeric values are the values to which I’m referring.)
+Once the variable names for 2016 have been harmonized, the values themselves still differ across rounds.
+The January values are labelled factors, while the following three rounds are unlabeled integers.
+January and April follow one numeric pattern, while July and October follow a later pattern that is also used in 2017 and, with labels, in 2018.

-The numeric values for January and April coincide; values for July and October coincide, but these two groups of values differ from each other.
-The January/April group most closely aligns with the 2016 survey published by the PSA.
-Since the July/October values have no value labels and there’s no reasonable inference to classify the values, I’m only going to categorize education for the first two rounds and leave the observations for July and October as missing for the time being.
+For this reason, the harmonization uses different within-year mappings for 2016.
+January is standardized from `j12c09_grade`, not the coarser `c09_grd`.
+January and April are coded using the earlier 2012-2015 style attainment structure, while July and October are coded using the later structure that continues through 2017 and, with labels, 2018.
+In that later structure, the `400` series corresponds to basic-school grades under the K-12 system rather than post-secondary education, which is another way in which these rounds depart from the official PSCED 2008 first-digit logic.

 #### Additional Notes for survey year 2017